grochowski/woocommerce-simple-paywall-shortcode/README.md

 `` products `` - can be a single ID number of product or a comma-separated list of IDs of items to test for

+## How to install

+Clone this repository or download ZIP, rename the folder to `` woocommerce-simple-paywall-shortcode `` and copy the folder to `` wp-content/plugins ``

 ## Maintenance

 I am not working on this plugin actively and it was for single purpose only, but if you selfdom make any changes to it, feel free to send a pull request 🍋.